 To eradicate bullying, the first step is to introduce a robust anti-bullying policy, including a clear statement of commitment, repercussions and examples of unacceptable behaviour.
 More information can be found on the GOV.UK website.
 Having a well-publicised document ensures every employee knows what to do if bullying is taking place, encouraging employees to come forward instead of suffering in silence.
 By setting an example as the employer, you’re helping to remove the stigma attached to bullying.

 What to do if an employee is being bullied

-In some instances it is better to approach the situation informally.
-This may involve a discussion with those involved and an agreement that the behaviour will stop.
-The individual may choose to do this themselves, or may request the support from HR, a manager or a counsellor.
+In some instances it is better to approach the situation informally, involving a discussion with those involved and an agreement that the behaviour will stop.

 If a formal complaint is made, follow your company’s disciplinary procedures in line with your anti-bullying policy.
 Keep in mind that if it is harassment, legal action can be taken.

 Mediation and counselling

 During the disciplinary procedure, it may be helpful to have a mediator present.
 This is a voluntary process that involves having an independent third party present to help two or more people in a dispute find a solution.